Leo Lyons (American football): Forfeit controversy

 On December 5, 1921, a game was scheduled between the Jeffersons and the Washington Senators.
 Lyons refused to play the game.
 According to Lyons, the Senators had a poor fan turnout due to a snowstorm and said they would only pay the Jeffersons roughly $200.
 That amount would not allow for the team to be paid to play the game, or even meet its travel expenses for the trip back to Rochester.
 The game had an NFL guarantee that the Jeffersons must be paid $800 for the game regardless of anything.
 Lyons refused to play the game because of Washington not paying the $800 that was in the game contract.
 Later, NFL commissioner Joseph Carr ruled in favor of Lyons and the Jeffs.
 The Elias Sports Bureau has not recognized this game as a forfeit and official NFL standings also say it was not a forfeit.

 Demise of the Jeffs

 By the early 1920s, Lyons had encountered a conundrum.
 Despite his investments, the Jeffersons were never able to consistently compete with other members of the league, but the team was far better than the semi-pro local squads that occupied the Rochester area.
 That meant that the Jeffersons' games were almost certain to be blowouts in one direction or the other, resulting in a boring product that Rochester residents were not willing to pay to see.
 After investing almost all of his personal wealth (including mortgaging his house) into the team, Lyons ran out of money in 1925 and was forced to suspend the team.
 The inactive team was left in limbo for the next two seasons before the NFL canceled Lyons's franchise at the 1928 owners' meetings.

+Rochester would never again host an NFL franchise of its own; since 2000, the Buffalo Bills have taken up residence in the Rochester suburb of Pittsford at St. John Fisher College for its annual training camp.